BariscanBozkurt/Gradient-Origin-Networks-Julia/README.md

 -> Pytorch Debug Files : The codes in Pytorch_Debug_Files are based on the published GON implementation [2] which provides loggers for train and test set loss values for each epoch.
 I use them to compare my Julia implementation with Pytorch implementation.

 -> Experiment Notebooks : "Experimental_Notebooks" and "Experimental_Notebooks_Deprecated" files includes my debugging and experimenting notebooks.
 However, these notebooks will be deleted soon since I include the finalized version of the codes in "src" folder.
+# TODO

+-> Optimization performance check for Variational GON.

 # Datasets
 We performed experiments on MNIST, Fashion-MNIST, CIFAR-10 and subsampled COIL-20 image databases.
-The results are given in the following section.
+The results are given in the following sections.

 # Results
 ## GON
 |Model\Dataset| MNIST | Fashion-MNIST| CIFAR-10| COIL-20|